 Bonuses paid to directors in excess of the amount determined in the articles of incorporation or at a shareholders’ meeting, etc. are not deductible.
 Also, severance benefits paid to directors in excess of the amount prescribed in the tax law are not deductible.

 Entertainment expenses of more than KRW 10,000 on an event basis must be supported by corporate credit card vouchers, cash receipts, or tax invoices in order to be deductible.
 In addition, the entertainment expenses in excess of the tax limit are not deductible.

 The deductible limit for entertainment expenses in a business year is computed as:

-- an amount calculated by multiplying KRW 12 million (KRW 18 million [temporarily increased to KRW 24 million for the tax years beginning on or after 1 January 2015 and ending on 31 December 2018] for an SME) by the number of months in the respective business year divided by 12, plus
+- an amount calculated by multiplying KRW 12 million (KRW 24 million for an SME) by the number of months in the respective business year divided by 12, plus

 - an amount calculated by multiplying the amount of gross receipts for a business year by the rates listed in the following table (in the case of receipts from transactions between related parties, 10% of the amount calculated by multiplying the receipts by the following rates shall be applied).